craigem/blog/content/posts/fp-in-csharp.md

 <div class="card mb-2"><div class="card-body">"one element `1` and another list that is (one element `2` and another list that is (one element `3` and another list which is empty list))."</div></div>

+We can see that this is a *recursively* defined data type.
+That is to say, in the definition of a list, it references itself.
+This generally implies that the implementation of the recursive case (the second one) will be recursive.

 Let's write this as a church-encoded data structure.

 ```csharp